brain4tech/GoogleAssistant2Windows/README.md

 Information on the repository: This repository is the cloud storage for my project 'GoogleAssistant2Windows', short: GA2W.
 It is an application which executes commands from your Google Assistant on your computer (currently there is only Windows-support).
 It's not directly from the Assistant to the computer.
 It uses a detour with IFTTT.com and Telegram.

 This project is in progress.
 Once, I pre-programmed it in AutoIt, a programming language from which I learned to program.
-But I want to improve my programming skills, knowledge and my GA2W-application, so i decided to re-program the app in Python, make it better and more reliable.
+But I want to improve my programming skills, knowledge and my GA2W-application, so I decided to re-program the app in Python, make it better and more reliable.

-I'm making short devlogs about the progress every week on my YouTube-channel.
+I'm making short Devlogs about the progress every week on my YouTube-channel.
 It's in German though.

 English is not my first language.
 So, yeah.
 Sorry about any spelling or grammar mistakes :D